eldipa/book-of-gehn/posts/perf/timing/2021-02-27-High-Precision-Timers.md

 {% call marginnotes() %}
 The use of `dtype={"clock type": "category"}`{.python} is important.
-Pandas will load these strings and it will create a category for each distinct label which internally is represented as an integer.
+Pandas will load these strings and it will create a category for each distinct label that internally is represented as an integer.

 This reduces by two orders of magnitud the memory usage (`d.memory_usage(True, True)`{.python} to compare them).